FLAMES p2 Tutorial

 As a rule, you can not set stricter constraints than you specified in your proposal, but you can relax the constraints compared to your proposal (see the policy here).
 In general you should try to relax the constraints as much as possible (in order to maximise the chances for execution) whilst balancing the constraints and exposure times in order to still achieve the S/N you need to achieve your science goals.

-Since in your proposal you specify "Seeing", i.e. the image quality at the zenith in V-band, but in your OBs you must specify Image Quality at he wavelength of observation, the number you put in the Image Quality field of the OBs will not in general be the same as the Seeing value you specified in the proposal.
-In general for observations bluer than V-band you will need to specify a poorer image quality than the Phase 1 seeing you specified, while for observations redder than V-band, you can often specify and Image quality constraint better than the Phase 1 seeing you specified.
+In your OBs however you must specify Image Quality [IQ] at the wavelength of observation, the number you put in the Image Quality field of the OBs will not in general be the same as the Seeing value that directly corresponds to the Turbulence Category you specified in the proposal.
+In general for observations bluer than V-band you will need to specify a poorer IQ than the Phase 1 Seeing you specified, while for observations redder than V-band, you can often specify an IQ constraint better than the Phase 1 Seeing you specified.
+However you should also take into account the fact that the IQ at a given wavelength is degraded wrt to the IQ at the zenith.

-You can use the ETC to check what is the appropriate Image Quality constraint to specify for the phase 1 seeing you specified. it is also often useful to experiment with the ETC with different combinations of airmass, moon illumination and distance, sky transparency and perhaps image quality to see how to best optimise the probability for successful execution of your OBs.
+You can use the FLAMES ETC to check what is the appropriate IQ constraint to specify for the phase 1 Turbulence Category/Seeing you specified. it is also often useful to experiment with the ETC with different combinations of airmass, moon illumination and distance, sky transparency and perhaps IQ to see how to best optimise the probability for successful execution of your OBs.

-Alternatively you can also use the Check function of p2, which will tell you if you have specified an Image Quality that is not consistent with your Phase 1 seeing, though you can't do this till the OB has at least a basic complete definition (see below).
+Alternatively you can also use the Check function of p2, which will tell you if you have specified an IQ that is not consistent with your Phase 1 Turbulence Category/Seeing, though you can't do this till the OB has at least a basic complete definition (see below).

-So having experimented with the ETC for our present case we set the constraints as follows in order to achieve our science goals: Sky Transparency = "Variable, thin cirrus", Airmass = 1.5, Image Quality = 1, Lunar illumination = 1 and Moon Angular Distance = 30 (degrees).
+So having experimented with the ETC for our present case we set the constraints as follows in order to achieve our science goals: Sky Transparency = "Variable, thin cirrus", Airmass = 1.5, Image Quality = 1, Lunar illumination = 1, Moon Angular Distance = 30 (degrees) and PWV 30mm.

 p2 will present a representation of the allocation of nights at the telescope (unfortunately this functionality doesn't work in the p2demo environment).